helm/charts/stable/airflow/README.md

 ```
 Where `redshift-user.txt` contains the user secret as a single text string.

+### Use precreated secret for postgres and redis

+You can use a precreated secret for the connection credentials to both postgresql and redis.
+To do
+so specify in values.yaml `existingAirflowSecret`, where the value is the name of the secret which has
+postgresUser, postgresPassword, and redisPassword defined.
+If not specified, it will fall back to using
+`secrets.yaml` to store the connection credentials by default.

 ### Local binaries

 Please note a folder `~/.local/bin` will be automatically created and added to the PATH so that